transdigiware/blockchain/howto/ibp-console-organizations.md

 - On the **Review MSP information** panel, review the information that you specified for this MSP.

 After you have selected your CA, MSP ID, and either specified or created an admin, click **Create MSP definition**.
 It should now be listed as an organization in the Organizations tab.
-You select the MSP definition when you deploy your nodes, are joined to the consortium (by an ordering service admin), create a channel, join a channel, edit a channel, or perform any action where your organization has to sign.
+Because an MSP is the representation of an organization in the network, you select the MSP definition when you deploy your nodes (identifying the organization the node belongs to), are joined to the consortium (by an ordering service admin), create a channel, join a channel, edit a channel, or perform any action where you have to specify the organization that is performing the action.

 ## Downloading a connection profile
 {: #ibp-console-organizations-connx-profile}